|

 William Christie, pianist Jay Gottlieb, dancer

-Carolyn Carlson, comedian Django Edwards, actor
+Carolyn Carlson, comedians Django Edwards and Sebastian Marx, actor

 John Malkowich (in Provence), writers Douglas Kennedy